 Then, on March 20, we were told to shut and close our doors as the virus continued to spread.
 We sensed it was coming, but nothing really prepared us for lockdown.
 I took everything online and was teaching on Monday morning via Zoom.
 This took an enormous amount of energy and came with its own steep learning curve.
 As I got to grip with teaching online, there was no trial, yet probably plenty of errors as I learnt how to navigate this new way of teaching.
 Little did I know that this would actually keep my business afloat.

 The power of community

-Naturally, memberships cancelled, and I took it very personally and felt the loss of each one.
+Naturally, memberships were cancelled, and I took it very personally and felt the loss of each one.
 I feared the worst and worried that my studio wouldn't survive.
 Over the next four months I 'zoomed' like crazy.
 It was an extremely draining way of teaching but the feedback from my students kept me going.
-I felt an even stronger sense of community developing and was thrilled that some of my students joined class with me every single morning.
+I felt an even stronger sense of community developing and was thrilled that some of my students joined a class with me every single morning.
 It turned out to be our lifeline.
 We were in this together.

 I had invested in my students over the years and their support and loyalty to my business during this extraordinary year have been truly amazing.
 I credit my success to these key steps and they have not led me wrong.

 Lead with integrity